NFL Rumors: Kyler Murray, Cardinals May Be In Contract Talks

 Throughout the NFL Draft process, it’s been assumed by many NFL observers that the Arizona Cardinals, the team with the top pick in the draft, will choose Heisman Trophy-winning quarterback Kyler Murray of the University of Oklahoma.
-Kliff Kingsbury, who is the Cardinals’ new coach, even said last year, when he was still a college coach, that he would take Murray with the top pick if he had the chance.
+Kliff Kingsbury, who is the Cardinals’ new coach, even said last year when he was still a college coach that he would take Murray with the top pick if he had the chance.

-With the draft now less than two weeks ago, that speculation has continued, while paired with the question of what the Cardinals would do with Josh Rosen, the quarterback they drafted in the first round last year under the previous coaching regime.
-Now, a new report suggests that the Cardinals are not only choosing Murray, but may even sign him before the draft.
+With the draft now less than two weeks away, that speculation has continued, while paired with the question of what the Cardinals would do with Josh Rosen, the quarterback they drafted in the first round last year under the previous coaching regime.
+Now, a new report suggests that the Cardinals are not only choosing Murray but may even sign him before the draft.

-Mike Florio of Pro Football Talk suggested in a post Thursday night that the Cardinals and Murray be already be in contract talks.
+Mike Florio of Pro Football Talk suggested in a post on Thursday night that the Cardinals and Murray may already be in contract talks.
 The evidence for the claim is that Murray’s agent, Erik Burkhardt, came with him when he had a pre-draft visit with the Cardinals, and did not come along on the quarterback’s visits to other teams.
 Florio acknowledged that Burkhardt also represents Kingsbury, which may be why he joined Murray for that particular meeting.

-NFL teams who posssess the #1 overall pick are allowed to enter into contract negotiations, and even reach an agreement, with players prior to the draft, and such agreements are reached early from time to time, such as by Miami with Jake Long and Houston with Mario Williams.
-Such deals have been more rare in recent years, however, especially since the most recent collective bargaining agreement instituted a rookie salary scale.
+NFL teams who possess the No. 1 overall pick are allowed to enter into contract negotiations, and even reach an agreement, with players prior to the draft, and such agreements are reached early from time to time, such as by Miami with Jake Long and Houston with Mario Williams.
+Such deals have been rarer in recent years, however, especially since the most recent collective bargaining agreement instituted a rookie salary scale.

 Two weeks from tonight, the Cardinals may be drafting Kyler Murray; are they currently negotiating a contract with him? https://t.co/LPw2XTMiMj